HypoChloremic/python_learning/doc/django_dev.md

 # ...
 ```

 ### Namespacing URL names

-The tutorial project has just one app, polls.
+* The tutorial project has just one app, polls.
 In real Django projects, there might be five, ten, twenty apps or more.
 How does Django differentiate the URL names between them?
-For example, the polls app has a `detail` view, and so might an app on the same project that is for a blog.
-How does one make it so that Django knows which app view to create for a url when using the `{% url %}` template tag?
+* For example, the polls app has a `detail` view, and so might an app on the same project that is for a blog.
+* How does one make it so that Django knows which app view to create for a url when using the `{% url %}` template tag?

-The answer is to add `namespaces` to your URLconf.
-In the `polls/urls.py` file, go ahead and add an `app_name` to set the application namespace:
+* The answer is to add `namespaces` to your URLconf.
+* In the `polls/urls.py` file, go ahead and add an `app_name` to set the application namespace:

+Thus, the label before the colon refers to what app we are going to be looking at.

 `polls/urls.py`